 In-volume Selective Laser Etching

 The area modified with a femtosecond laser has different chemical and mechanical properties than the bulk of the material.
 For some substances, the modified material is much more reactive with an etchant compared to the unmodified material.
 This process, called In-volume Selective Laser Etching (ISLE), was developed at IMRA’s Premier Applications Lab in Aachen, Germany and can be used to write features inside transparent materials.

 Another important technique enabled by femtosecond laser pulses is welding of transparent materials, e.g. glass or polymers.
 The laser beam is focused at the interface between the two materials to be welded.
 Because of nonlinear absorption, only the region around the laser focus melts to create the weld.
 Even though a single laser pulse deposits minimal heat in the material, rapid, overlapping pulses can be used to produce precise thermal effects at the laser focus through heat accumulation.
 Precise control of the thermal effect can be achieved by varying the translation speed and pulse repetition rate.

 Also known as two-photon polymerization.
 Light absorption in this specifically designed material via two-photon absorption causes bonding and hardening.
 With tight focusing, the required high intensity is present only at the laser focus, which is about the size of the wavelength (< 1 micron).
 By scanning the focal spot, 3D structures can be built up with very fine resolution.

-The combination of high repetition rate, variable pulse energy, and ultrashort pulse width provides a unique opportunity of fine tuning the PLD process for superior film quality.
+The combination of high repetition rate, variable pulse energy, and ultrashort pulse width provides a unique opportunity for fine tuning the PLD process for superior film quality.
 One example of this is achieving droplet-free coating.
-Conventional nanosecond pulsed lasers often produce large liquid droplets in the ablation plasma, resulting in nonuniform coating.
+Conventional nanosecond pulsed lasers often produce large liquid droplets in the ablation plasma, resulting in a nonuniform coating.
 The ultrashort pulse width of FCPA is ideal for cold ablation which generates plasma free of droplets, while the high pulse repetition rate assures deposition rate.
 The above figure is a comparison of morphology between nanosecond and FCPA PLD films.